tpoisot/ms_pop_networks/ms_revised.md

 and trait-based processes using variance decomposition.
 Most importantly, it predicts (i) how each of these components will vary over space and (ii) how the structure of the network will be affected by, for example, changes in local abundances or trait distributions.
-Results yielded by this framework will only be as good as the empirical data used, and there is a need for a methodological discussion about how "predictors" variables (traits, populations sizes) should be measured in the field, in a way that is not biased by the observation of the interactions.
+The results provided by this framework will only be as good as the empirical data used, and there is a dire need for a methodological discussion about how "predictor" variables (traits, population sizes, etc.) should be measured in the field, in a way that is not biased by the observation of the interactions.
 This will prove challenging for some types of interactions; *e.g.* estimating the population size of parasites is often contingent upon catching and examining hosts.
-Understanding non-independence between these variables in a system-specific way is a crucial point contingent upon catching and examining hosts.
-Understanding non-independence between these variables in a system-specific way is a crucial point.
+Understanding non-independence between
+these variables in a system-specific way is a crucial point.

 This model can further be extended in a spatial context, as